-Mr. Wang Ya Nan serves as the chairman of the Board and he provides leadership and is responsible for the effective functioning and leadership of the Board as well as the overall management of the Group's corporate strategies planning.
+Mr. Wang Ya Nan serves as the chairman (the "Chairman") of the Board and he resigned on 29 September 2023.
+During his tenure, he provides leadership and is responsible for the effective functioning and leadership of the Board as well as the overall management of the Group's corporate strategies planning.

-Mr. Wong Ming Li serves as the Chief Executive Officer of the Company and he is responsible for overall strategic directions and business operations of the Group.
+Mr. Wong Ming Li serves as the Chief Executive Officer (the "CEO") of the Company and he is responsible for overall strategic directions and business operations of the Group.